RawanSir/cms-hospital-quality-powerbi/README.md

 Facility IDs like "01014F" are identifiers, not numbers.
 Storing as text prevents leading zero loss (01014 → 1014) which would break all relationships across tables.

 **Score and HCAHPS Answer Percent kept as Text:**
-Both columns contain mixed values; numbers alongside "Not Available" text.
+Both columns contain mixed values: numbers alongside "Not Available" text.
 Converting to numeric before handling the text values causes errors.
 Both are kept as text and handled in DAX using IFERROR(VALUE(...), BLANK()).

 **EDV (Emergency Department Volume) discovered during cleaning:**
-While cleaning Fact_TimelyCare, the) Score column was found to contain both numeric values and categorical values (High/Medium/Low).
-Investigation revealed this was specific to one Measure ID (EDV which measures emergency department patient volume as a relative rating rather than an absolute number.
+While cleaning Fact_TimelyCare, the Score column was found to contain both numeric values and categorical values (High/Medium/Low).
+Investigation revealed this was specific to one Measure ID (EDV), which measures emergency department patient volume as a relative rating rather than an absolute number.
 This measure is kept as text and visualised separately from numeric measures.

 **Date parsing using locale:**
 CMS dates are in MM/DD/YYYY US format.
 Power Query's default date parsing failed because the environment locale expected DD/MM/YYYY.
 Resolved using a custom column with Date.FromText([Date Column], [Format="MM/dd/yyyy"]).

 **Timely and Effective Care included despite timeline pressure:**
-Initially scoped out to save time, this table was included after reviewing its analytical value, it adds timeliness of care data across 6 condition categories which strengthens Dashboard 1 significantly.
+Initially scoped out to save time, this table was included after reviewing its analytical value.
+It adds timeliness of care data across 6 condition categories, which strengthens Dashboard 1 significantly.

 ---